PyFstat/PyFstat/README.md

 ```
 This command accepts the "development mode" tag `-e`.

+### Using LALSuite built from source

-* If you prefer to make your own LALSuite installation
+If you prefer to make your own LALSuite installation
 [from source](https://git.ligo.org/lscsoft/lalsuite/),
 make sure it is **swig-enabled** and contains at least the `lalpulsar` and `lalapps` packages.

 Following the instructions from their README,
 at the step where it tells you to run `./configure`,
 an example minimal line would be e.g.:
 ```
 ./configure --prefix=${HOME}/lalsuite-install --disable-all-lal --enable-lalpulsar --enable-lalapps --enable-swig
 ```

-Then after `make && make install`,
+Then after the `make && make install` step,
 you can point your environment to this installation by doing
 ```
 source ${HOME}/lalsuite-install/etc/lalsuite-user-env.sh
 ```

-(You have to redo this in every new session,
+You have to redo this in every new session,
 unless you tweak your venv / conda env activation script
-to do it automatically.)
+to do it automatically.

 ### Ephemerides installation